Floopert/CW2024/Readme.md

     -when enemy planes have to be spawned, they are spawned from one of these classes.

+### EnemyProjectileT2.java | EnemyProjectileT3.java | EnemyProjectileT<x>.java (com.example.demo.activeActors.projectileTypes.enemyProjectile)
+    -EnemyProjectileT<x>.java is the generic class name for the type of enemy projectile (for example EnemyProjectileT1.java) -this is a subclass of Projectile.java where it will store information of the projectile's property e.g. image, damage output, velocity etc.
+    -different enemy planes can fire different projectile based on which of these class is used.

 ### PowerUp.java (com.example.demo.activeActors)
     -this is a subclass of ActiveActorDestructible.java and is the parent class of all classes within com.example.demo.activeActors.powerUpTypes.
     -since all power ups will only have one health and should not deal any damage back to user when collision occurs, these attributes are set in this PowerUp.java parent class so that all subclasses would inherit this attribute.